Juanito87/dotfiles/README.md

+# To do

+Add check for remote config folder, if exist source it, of not source normal route.
+Evaluate adding dependencies to the installer.
+Move installer to a gist, so the readme can have a one liner to call.
+Try to define dependencies that can be installed vendor agnostic, from the ones that not.

 # Dot files configuration

 This repo will hold the installer of the dot files, and the proxy files that will point to the actual config.